Lambeth Palace: Library

-Within the palace precincts is Lambeth Palace Library, the official library of the Archbishop of Canterbury, and the principal repository of records of the Church of England.
+Within the palace precincts is Lambeth Palace Library, the official library of the archbishop of Canterbury, and the principal repository of records of the Church of England.
 It describes itself as "the largest religious collection outside of the Vatican".

-The library was founded as a public library by Archbishop Richard Bancroft in 1610, and was historically located within the main Palace complex.
-A new purpose-built library and repository opened in 2021.
-This is located at the far end of the Palace gardens, with its entrance on Lambeth Palace Road, and was designed by Wright & Wright.
+The library was founded as a public library by Archbishop Richard Bancroft in 1610.
+It was historically located within the main palace complex, but in 2021 a new purpose-built library and repository building opened.
+This is located at the far end of the palace gardens, with its entrance on Lambeth Palace Road, and was designed by Wright & Wright.
 In addition to the existing library collections, it houses the archival collections of various Church of England institutions formerly held at the Church of England Record Centre (opened 1989) in Bermondsey.

 The library contains an extensive collection of material relating to ecclesiastical history, including the archives of the archbishops dating back to the 12th century, and those of other church bodies and of various Anglican missionary and charitable societies.
 Manuscripts include items dating back to the 9th century.
 The library also holds over 120,000 printed books.
 In 1996, when Sion College Library closed, Lambeth Palace Library acquired its important holdings of manuscripts, pamphlets, and pre-1850 printed books.

 Topics covered by the collections range from the history of art and architecture to colonial and Commonwealth history, and numerous aspects of English social, political and economic history.
 The library is also an important resource for local history and genealogy.
 For online catalogues, see External links below.